Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 	![TTW Confirmation](https://github.com/user-attachments/assets/db06e252-7768-460c-80a8-8dcea7dafa1e)

+> :::warning
-> :::warning The TTW Installer **MUST** be run on the copy of Fallout: New Vegas inside of the [NoDelete] Stock New Vegas folder.
+> The TTW Installer **MUST** be run on the copy of Fallout: New Vegas inside of the [NoDelete] Stock New Vegas folder.
 A prior TTW installation **CANNOT** be moved into the Uranium Fever TTW mod folder.
 This is because the TTW installation process performs BSA decompression, binary patching, and alteration of sound file extensions to base game files, which is a **REQUIREMENT** for a functional copy of TTW.

 ### <p align="center"> ![Installing New Vegas Reloaded (NVR)](https://github.com/user-attachments/assets/017153a8-2c8e-444d-af1f-83ad452d0370) </p>
+> :::caution Required!
-> :::caution This mod is a Uranium Fever installation **REQUIREMENT**, though NVR is disabled in the Performance Profile.
+> This mod is a Uranium Fever installation **REQUIREMENT**, though NVR is disabled in the Performance Profile.

 - Navigate to [TES Reloaded Discord Server](https://discord.com/invite/r8EFG5YGBj).
 - Download the most recent release from the `Nightly Builds channel`.